mrknip/tray.io-take-home-test/README.md

 ## Dear reviewers - getting started

 Thanks for taking a look!
-To get started, you will need
+To get started, you will need:

-- node >v12.x.x
+- node (>=v12.x.x)
+- npm (>=v5.x.x) - if running the production build locally, as the deploy script piggybacks off npx
-- npm >v5.x.x
+- yarn

 #### Method 1: serve production build locally

 This will build the production build, then run a simple static server so you can have a look around

 - Clone the repo
-- `npm install`
+- `yarn install`
-- `npm run deploy`
+- `yarn deploy`
 - navigate to `localhost:5000`

 #### Method 2: just run the dev build